Museographies for Art Archives

 Furniture: Mobile, movable, traveling, moving.
 Contrary to a property or real state, a building is immovable, it does not move – it is a property.
 The city is built of real buildings but also of tables, chairs, bookcases, movable flower pots, which furnish the interiors of houses and buildings, as well as the exteriors of streets, squares and sidewalks of our Latin American cities, turning the streets into temporary kitchens, shops, dance halls or open-air markets.
 They micro-construct the city every day in the morning and de-construct it every night using elements that can move, furniture.

-Artisanal Museography
+Vitrine Museography

-Artisanal Museography
+Vitrine Museography

-Modular assembly museographies
+Modular assembly museography

-Modular assembly museographies
+Modular assembly museography

 Museographies to reuse or just use and throw away?